AMINTECH1/50-projects/README.md

 Here's a list of the projects included in this repository:

-1. Project 1: [Project Name](project1/) - Brief project description.
+1. Project 1: [Animated Navigation](/animate%20nav/nav.html) - Animate your navabar.
-2. Project 2: [Project Name](project2/) - Brief project description.
+2. Project 2: [Blurry Effect](/Blurry%20Effect/blur.html) - BLur your hero banner.
-3. ...
+3. Project 3: [choice picker](/choice%20picker/picker.html) - A fun application for making random choices or decisions.
+4. Project 4: [counter](/counter/counter.html) -A simple counter application that lets you increment and decrement values.

 You can find detailed instructions, explanations, and live demos for each project in their respective project folders.